 Irelands Largest Farming News Network

-A mart spokesperson reported that the first online sale was a great success.
+A mart spokesperson reported a 99% clearance.

 “There has not been a sale at Balla during this weekend for the last 26 years.."

 First-crop ewes sold to €180, while a pen of 2 and 3-year-old ewes hit €155.

 Bullocks reached at €990 over, heifers climbed to €850 over and weanlings peaked at €700 over.